 - Market access remains the primary barrier preventing higher Australian sheepmeat exports to this market.
-However, Australia and the EU have begun the process of securing a closer bilateral trade partnership and formal Free Trade Agreement (FTA) negotiations commenced in July 2018. - Despite volume limitations, the EU is one of Australia's most valuable export markets and, with a large and growing number of wealthy consumers, remains a key region for premium product. - The United Kingdom (UK) is Australia's largest market within the 28-member union and its exit from the EU (Brexit, which is due to occur in March 2019) may impact Australia's sheepmeat trade to the region. - While small in per capita terms, especially compared to pork and chicken, total sheepmeat consumption across the EU is second only to China. - Overall consumer demand for sheepmeat is expected to remain steady, finding support within the young and growing Muslim community.
+Australia and the EU have commenced the process of securing a closer bilateral trade partnership and it is anticipated formal Free Trade Agreement (FTA) negotiations will begin in early 2018. - Despite the volume limitations, the EU is one of Australia's most valuable export markets and, with a large and growing number of wealthy consumers, remains a key region for our premium product. - The United Kingdom (UK) is Australia's largest market within the 28-member union and its exit from the EU (due to occur in March 2019) may impact Australia's sheepmeat trade to the region. - While small in per capita terms, especially compared to pork and chicken, total sheepmeat consumption across the EU is second only to China. - Overall consumer demand for sheepmeat is expected to remain steady, finding support within the young and growing Muslim community.

-FOR FURTHER INFORMATION VISIT US ONLINE AT: www.mla.com.au or email us at: globalindustryinsights@mla.com.au
+FOR FURTHER INFORMATION VISIT US ONLINE AT: www.mla.com.au or email us at: marketinfo@mla.com.au